Plaistow, Newham: 1995–present

-On 10 December 2012, Plaistow South was named as one of fifty areas of England to share in a Big Lottery Scheme grant of £200M. – Plaistow South received £1M to fund locally-designed projects to improve the area.
+On 10 December 2012, Plaistow South was named as one of fifty areas of England to share in a Big Lottery Scheme grant of £200 million.
+Plaistow South received £1 million to fund locally-designed projects to improve the area.
 In January 2013, councillors approved a new housing development of both private and affordable homes on the site of the old Plaistow Hospital.
 Construction began in March 2013 with completion of Phase 1 in 2015 and Phase 2 in 2016.

 Amenities

 Places of interest in the area include the 9.5 acre Plaistow Park (known as Balaam Street Recreation Ground from its opening in 1894 to its renaming in 1999), and the 10 acre Memorial Park which merges into the East London Cemetery.
 There are several small parks in the area, with the large West Ham Park 1 mi north.

-In Plaistow are Newham Leisure Centre, Balaam Street Leisure Centre and Newham University Hospital.
+In Plaistow are Newham Leisure Centre, and Newham University Hospital.
 Newham Sixth Form College's main campus is in the south-east, near the hospital.

-The Terence McMillan Stadium, named for the first mayor of Newham, Terence McMillan, who occupied the position 1965 to 1966, is located in Plaistow, close to the hospital and the college.
+The Terence McMillan Stadium, named for the first mayor of Newham, Terence McMillan, who occupied the position in 1965–1966, is located in Plaistow, close to the hospital and the college.
 It is the former home of the Newham and Essex Beagles track and field athletics club and part of the Newham Leisure Centre.
 East End Road Runners is a running club based at the Newham Leisure Centre and was the recipient of England Athletics' award for London Development Club of the Year in 2011.
 Non-league football teams Athletic Newham (formerly Lopes Tavares) and Fire United Christian play at the Terence McMillan Stadium, which also became the home ground of Clapton, rivals of Athletic Newham in the Essex Senior League, in 2020.

 The West Ham Boys' Amateur Boxing Club is located at the rear of the Black Lion public house in High Street.

-The 59 Club, possibly the largest motorcycle club in the world and a registered charity, is now based in Plaistow and located in the Swift Centre in Barking Road.
+The 59 Club, a charitable motorcycle club, is based in Plaistow and located in the Swift Centre in Barking Road.